raspberry-pi-real-vnc

 The VNC system follows a client-server architecture.
 By default, it works over TCP on port 5900 and onwards, with one port per video session.
 Therefore, port 5900 is assigned to session :0 (usually the physical display), 5901 to session :1, and so on.

-Currently, there are more remote desktop systems, similar or even evolved from VNC.
-There are also different VNC-compatible software such as RealVNC, TightVNC, UltraVNC, X11vnc, among others, each with its fans and detractors.
+Currently there are more remote desktop systems, similar to or even evolved from VNC.
+There are also different VNC-compatible applications such as RealVNC, TightVNC, UltraVNC, TigerVNC, or WayVNC, among others, each with its own strengths and quirks.

 Configure VNC on Raspberry Pi

-The computer we are going to connect to, in this case our Raspberry Pi, must have the VNC server program installed.
-In modern Raspbian distributions, VNC comes pre-installed but is not enabled by default.
+The computer we are going to connect to, in this case our Raspberry Pi, must have a VNC server installed.
+In many Raspberry Pi OS distributions the server is available, but not necessarily enabled by default.

 To activate the VNC server on Raspberry Pi, we need to go into the Raspberry Pi configuration and activate the corresponding option as we saw in the post How to configure Raspberry Pi with GUI or command line.